douglas-george/timberhearth/storybook/story.md

 “Stay close,” Jessica said as they stepped inside.

-“Don’t worry,” Gabriel replied.
+”Don’t worry,” Gabriel replied.
 “What’s the worst that could happen?
 Falling down five flights of stairs?”

-“That,” Jessica said.
+”That,” Jessica said.
 “That is exactly the worst.”

 The door shut behind them with a soft thud.